railsware/db_structure_ext/README.md

     rake db:structure:load[env,file]  # Load SQL structure file to the database

-Its opposite task to *db:structure:load* that allows to load db structure from specified file to specified db environment.
+It's opposite task to *db:structure:load* that allows to load db structure from specified file to specified db environment.
 The arguments is the same as for previous task.